Joanna Quinn: Career

 Quinn's first film Girls Night Out was completed in 1987 and won three awards at the Annecy Film Festival.
 This film introduced the anti-heroine character of Beryl and follows her antics when she goes to see a male stripper.
 Beryl appeared in Quinn's next film Body Beautiful (1990) in which she is the factory union rep dealing with a macho workmate named Vince, voiced by Rob Brydon.
 In Dreams and Desires - Family Ties (2006), Beryl becomes obsessed with film making and is asked to video a friend's wedding.
 Affairs of the Art was written and produced by Les Mills and voiced by Brendan Charleson and Menna Trussler as Beryl.
 It was released in January 2021, and won Best Animation at its World Premiere in the Clermont-Ferrand Short Film Festival.
 Beryl is totally obsessed with drawing and her fixation dominates her life the entire household.

-Quinn's other films include Elles (1992), Britannia (1993) — with voice talent of Christine Pritchard and music by Ben Heneghan and Ian Lawson, Famous Fred (1996) — with voice talent of Lenny Henry and Tom Courtney — and Wife of Bath (1998) — with voice talent of Billie Whitelaw, Liz Smith and David Troughton.
+Quinn's other films include Elles (1992), Britannia (1993) — with voice talent of Christine Pritchard and music by Ben Heneghan and Ian Lawson, Famous Fred (1996) — with voice talent of Lenny Henry and Tom Courtenay — and Wife of Bath (1998) — with voice talent of Billie Whitelaw, Liz Smith and David Troughton.

 In 1987 Quinn founded Beryl Productions International Ltd with producer/writer Les Mills.
 As well as personal films Beryl Productions International Ltd has produced commercials for the UK, US, Mexican and Canadian markets.
 Clients include Charmin, (which in the 2010 US industry magazine, Adweek, put the Charmin bear as one of the top 10 advertising icons of the decade), Whiskas, and United Airlines.
 Nearly all of these commercials have Quinn's distinctive drawing style, and were animated by hand, on paper.
 Quinn has been honoured with retrospectives of her work in all over the world including Rome, Rio de Janeiro, New York, Stuttgart, Zagreb, Hiroshima, Toronto, Montreal, Gothenburg, Bradford, Cordoba, Tampere, Ottawa, London, Valencia, Taiwan, and Moscow.

 In 2008, her work was shown in an exhibition called 'Drawings that Move', curated by Michael Harvey at the National Media Museum in Bradford, England.
 This exhibition has since travelled to Valencia, Spain, Ljubljana, Slovenia, Teplice, the Czech Republic, and Amarante in Portugal.

 Quinn has been awarded an Honorary Degree of Doctor of Arts from the University of Wolverhampton, an Honorary Degree of Doctor of Arts from Middlesex University, a Fellowship from the University of Wales, and has been made an Honorary Fellow of Royal College of Art, London.
 She became a member of the Academy of Motion Picture Arts and Sciences in 2017.